00

 Spend tracking

-Monthly budget reservations are recorded per automation.
-Aggregated for finance reporting.
+Monthly budget reservations are strictly recorded per automation and aggregated for easy finance reporting.

 Decisions